4 ways you could manage your diabetes & how to pick what's right for you

 Benefits:

 • You can spot patterns and adjust – CGMs are great for plotting out continuous glucose data over time, so you can see patterns and make adjustments as necessary.
-For example, you might notice your blood glucose spiking after lunch, indicating that an insulin to carb ratio increase is in order.
+For example, you might notice your blood glucose spiking after lunch, prompting a discussion with your diabetes team on how best to manage it.indicating that an insulin to carb ratio increase is in order.

 • You aren’t attached to a pump – MDI allows you to shower, exercise and have sex without having to worry about removing a pump or getting in an awkward tangle.
 This is a genuine decider for some people.